A Prepared Environment

 Child-centered Environment

-The five areas of Montessori Environment:
+The five Main areas of a Montessori Environment

-Practical Life
+Practical life

 Sensorial